At Thanksgiving: Gratitude and Hope for a Safer World

 We also rolled out vCISO Services to offer no-cost consultations with our security partners and services at a discounted rate.
 Whether it be building out Multifactor Authentication implementation or Endpoint Detection Response solutions, we’ve made it easier for policyholders to protect their networks.

 ...and other organizations, too

 In 2020, we offered free IT security reports to healthcare organizations on the front lines.
 We saw a great opportunity to expand our offering to those experiencing a heightened vulnerability to ransomware.
 This year, we extended our free cybersecurity reports to utilities, energy companies, and others immediately involved with our infrastructure.
-After the Colonial Pipeline shutdown, we saw a necessary step for enabling a safer world — one that didn’t hinder daily life due to vulnerabilities that we could help secure.
-Sharing our experience and expertise with those who need it most is one of many steps towards mitigating the impact of adverse events.
+After the Colonial Pipeline shutdown, we saw a necessary step for enabling a safer world that didn’t hinder daily life due to vulnerabilities we could help secure.
+Sharing our experience and expertise with those who need it most is one of many steps toward mitigating the impact of adverse events.

 A Resource for Our Community

 This fall, we had our inaugural Safer World day.
 We worked with a local organization — in this first instance, Per Scholas, an organization dedicated to tuition-free training to provide professional development — and volunteered to assist those in our community.
 Corvids conducted mock interviews, participated in info sessions, and held mentoring discussions with current students and alumni from Per Scholas.
 Over 60 members of the Corvus team provided insights as to what to expect from future job interviews and acted as a resource for any questions surrounding work in a corporate environment.
 In light of the success of the event, we were able to hire two Per Scholas attendees for roles at Corvus.